-- List your church’s website on our MU Campus Ministry page with a hyperlink so that students can ‘click to learn more.’
+- List your church’s website on our MU Religious Life page with a hyperlink so that students can ‘click to learn more.’

 - Participate in our annual Fayetteville Communities of Faith information fair on the quad outside the chapel (rain location, Upper Berns Student Center).

-- Provide printed information about your church to the Campus Ministry office to stock our information center about churches in the area.
+- Provide printed information about your church to the Religious Life office to stock our information center about churches in the area.